Treating Dog Lice

 Life Cycle and Transmission of Lice

 Lice are typically host specific.
-They cannot fly and usually cause no problems for accidental hosts, such as on cats or humans etc. These are transmitted by direct, physical contact only and only adult or advance larval stages of canine lice can be transmitted from one dog to another.
+They cannot fly and usually cause no problems for accidental hosts, such as cats or humans.
+These are transmitted by direct, physical contact only and only adult or advance larval stages of canine lice can be transmitted from one dog to another.
 These are wingless parasites, therefore they cannot fly and physical contact is necessary for their transmission.
 Common places/means of transmission are parks, walking trails, beddings and grooming instruments.
+It's important to understand the stages of the louse life cycle, particularly that it takes most lice about three to four weeks to develop from nit (egg) to a reproductively capable adult, which underscores the need for timely intervention and treatment.

 Lice Symptoms